 Out of Network: Step by Step

 The traditional physical therapy model is on its way out.
-After seeing the writing on the wall, Sarah opened Arrow Physical Therapy in Seattle, WA and now consults with others who have ambitions of doing the same.
+After seeing the writing on the wall, Sarah opened her own out-of-network practice in Seattle, WA and now consults with others who have ambitions of doing the same.
 Those interested in this course have the foresight to understand why a cash-based or out-of-network model is the best choice for many patients and practitioners.

 This 8-week course aims to provide students with an outline of why and how this can be achieved without offering empty promises of success or solutions.
 Our goal is to give you a realistic breakdown of what these sort of practices look like and what it takes to be successful in this model.

 We will cover

 Location: travel/in-home, in-gym, brick and mortar clinic space, virtual

 How to handle Medicare, worker’s comp, & motor vehicle patients

 Resources and suggestions for products and processes to use